JoMiguelSantos/react-nodejs-express-app/server/README.md

 This service gets repositories from the [GitHub API v3](https://developer.github.com/v3/) using search terms and allows you to bookmark your favorite repositories.

+## Install dependencies

+To install all necessary dependencies run `npm install`

 ## Start Server

 To start the server run `npm start`